 Recent research from the University of Adelaide investigated “spontaneous adverse drug reactions [or side effects]…to glucosamine and chondroitin in the Australian population between 2000 and 2011, with a primary focus on hypersensitivity reactions.”

-A major issue for this may come down to labelling of glucosamine.
+A major issue raised is the labelling of glucosamine.
 Labelling must report that it contains seafood, but not specifically shellfish.
 And this information is often in small writing.
 So people who are aware that they have a shellfish allergy may not realise that they’re taking something that’s harmful to them.

 In 2016, the TGA changed the rules for this, and required manufacturers to be clear if products contain shellfish.
 And this information must be easy for consumers to find.
 However they also gave manufactures until August 2020 to do this.
 So many products publicly available may still not may it clear to consumers if the product contains shellfish.